 Most reputable long distance movers offer two levels of insurance policy.
 The standard one may not cover the full cost of expensive items.
 In fact, it almost certainly won’t.
 Always read the fine print carefully and asked pointed questions about insurance before hiring movers.
 Consider the higher level of cover if you’re entrusting any high-value furniture, works of art, or even expensive clothing to any professional moving company.

 5. Label your belongings so it’s clear what’s inside the box

-Labelling boxes carefully may add a little extra time to the packing and moving process but it really is worth it.
+Labelling boxes carefully may add a little extra time to the packing and moving process, but it really is worth it.
 The time spent making sure each box is clearly marked with the type of contents and the destination room will be more than repaid at the unpacking stage, when informative labels make the job much easier and far more efficient.
 The right label will also make sure boxes containing fragile items are treated carefully and not stacked under anything heavy.

 6. Measure, don’t (under)estimate

 The large wardrobe that fits comfortably in your current bedroom may not be quite as suitable for your new one.
 Consider the floor plan of the new home (with proper measurements) and make sure there is space for all your furniture.
 You’ll also have to get it into position.
-Measure all the biggest items and make sure you’ll be able to get them up the stairs to your new apartment or in the door to your new home.
-If there is going to be a problem it’s far better to know about it in advance rather than getting a dining table stuck in a tight stairwell!
+Measure all the biggest items and make sure you’ll be able to get them up the stairs to your new flat or in the door to your new home.
+If there is going to be a problem, it’s far better to know about it in advance rather than getting a dining table stuck in a tight stairwell!

 7. Again – Plan your removal – do not call the mover at the last minute!!!